RotemNavon/C_To_Shellcode_NG/README.md

 When using `--inline` mode:

-- The entry function (`StartWrapper`) should preserve all registers and allocate shadow space
-- At the shellcode start, include the 12 overwritten bytes from the target binary
+- At the shellcode start, include the 13 overwritten bytes from the target binary
-- At the end, add your own absolute jump back to offset X+12 in the target binary
+- At the end, add your own absolute jump back to offset X+13 in the target binary
 - The automatic patching handles the exit jump placeholder

 ---